 - Dashboard: The dashboard is where you add widgets and other information to create your report.
 Content in the dashboard is what will be visible to viewers when you share your report.

-Editors and admins can create and edit datasets in the dataset builder.
+Editors and admins can create and edit datasets in the datasets library.
 Typically, you will select a dataset that has already been created to use as the basis for your queries.
 However, for testing, you might want to create a new dataset that you can modify.